serenity-is/blog/2022-10-15-switching-to-es-modules.md

 Conversion to `ES Modules` while trying to keep backward compatibility was pretty challenging for us, and it took several months of hard work to get it done.

 There are still a few pending issues to resolve, like inplace editors not being able to locate the dialogs if not referenced in the containing class.

+> We applied a workaround in 6.2.6, which imports them in auto generated `Form.ts` file as long as the registerClass call has full class name.
+This should resolve about 90% of such cases.

 But, we expect this will open a set of possibilities for Serenity users.
 For example, this will create a better separation between modules (program modules).
 E.g. you won't have to load all the code for Administration module, while working in another module etc. Also same for frontend / backend sections of your site.